Dmitry Likhachev: Childhood and concentration camp (1906 – 1931)

+Education (1931 – 1947)

 Likhachev returned to Leningrad and started his scholarly career in the Pushkin House (as the Russian Literature Institute is known), which spanned more than 60 years and saw the publication of more than 500 scholarly works.
 Likhachev did not stop his work even during the Siege of Leningrad.
 He believed that Russia was an integral and indivisible part of European civilization, contrary to "Euroasiatic" views of Russia popular with Lev Gumilev, Boris Rybakov, and many other contemporaries.

 Likhachev worked for five years as a proofreader in the publishing house of the Academy of Sciences of the USSR.
 In 1936, thanks to petitions by the president of the Academy of Sciences, Aleksandr Karpinsky, Dmitry Likhachev's criminal record was cleared.
 In 1938 the talented scientist was noticed and invited to the Department of Old Russian Literature of the Institute of Russian Literature (known as the Pushkin House).
 Dmitry Likhachev worked here until the end of his life.

 Old Russian literature, which at that time did not receive much academic attention, became the main scientific interest of Dmitry Likhachev who, by the beginning of the 1940s, was one of the most renowned specialists in this sphere.
 In 1941 Likhachev presented his thesis "The Novgorod Annalistic Corpus of the 12th Century".

 World War II brought new trials.
 Likhachev, together with his wife and twin daughters, survived the horrors of the siege of Leningrad (1941-1944).
 He described his experience in a story, full of harsh details, exposing different types of people and their heroic or appalling behavior when faced with starvation and death.
 In 1942, completely exhausted by hunger and cold, Dmitry Likhachev started to gather materials on medieval poetry and soon published the book Defense of the Old Russian Cities.
 In 1943 Likhachev and his entire family were exiled to Kazan, supposedly because of the "connection with the Solovetsky Camp".
 But by the end of the war they had returned to Leningrad.